 issues.

 Attitude is a lasting, general evaluation of people (including oneself), objects, or issues.
 An attitude is lasting because it endures over time.
 Of course, attitudes can and do change but overall, they tend to persist.
-Attitude involves three interrelated compo- nents that are often referred to as the ABC of attitude:
+Attitude involves three interrelated components that are often referred to as the ABC of attitude:

 affect